This Easter, be careful not to fill your home with dangerous food for dogs.

 Macadamia Nuts

-Dogs have been reported with signs of vomiting, ataxia (lack of coordination), fever, muscle tremors and depression associated with a non-fatal syndrome.
+While many products have traces of nuts, dogs have been reported with signs of vomiting, ataxia (lack of coordination), fever, muscle tremors and depression associated with a non-fatal syndrome.
 The ingredient or chemical that causes all these symptoms is still unknown but you should keep any products containing macadamia nuts out of your pooch’s reach.

 Grapes and Raisins